The Guide to Purchasing Your Dream Home

 - Be mindful of your financial circumstances, down payment amount, closing costs, and cost of any repairs when negotiating the sale price.

 If you are considering purchasing a distressed home, such as a short sale, a bank-owned property, or a foreclosure, be advised that these transactions can often be lengthy, as a third party must approve the sale.
 Additionally, these homes are frequently sold "as is" and may need repairs.
 Learn more about buying a distressed property.

-Once the buyer and seller come to agreement, a contract of sale will be drawn up.
+Once the buyer and seller come to an agreement, a contract of sale will be drawn up.
 The buyer or seller may choose to have an attorney study the sale contract before it is finalized – in New Jersey this is known as attorney review.
 If an attorney is consulted, the attorney must complete his or her review within a three-day period.
 The contract will then be legally binding at the end of the three-day period unless the attorney disapproves of it.
 In some cases, the buyer and seller may choose to extend the three-day period.

-Just as you shopped around for a loan, it is important to do the same for homeowner’s insurance, and your mortgage lender will require that such insurance be in place at the time of closing.
-As soon as you have a signed contract for your home purchase, begin shopping for your homeowner’s insurance.
+Just as you shopped around for a loan, it is important to do the same for homeowner’s insurance, and your mortgage lender will require that such insurance is in place at the time of closing.
+As soon as you have a signed contract for your home purchase, begin shopping for your homeowner's insurance.
 Things to consider:

 - You must obtain appropriate casualty and liability insurance for the property.
 Your insurance agent will guide you on what to obtain in your situation.